meng1022/CampusLine/README.md

 ## Technologies
 * For the whole system life cycle, we use agile development methods: Regular group meeting, GitLab version control, GitLab Issue Board and  Online sharing documents.

+* We seperate the frontend and backend for easier development.

 * For the front-end, we use Vue.js as the basic framework, and BootStrap to provide outlooks.

 * For back-end, we use SpringBoot framework as fundemental framework.